jl4282/csci-ua.0480-spring2016-010/slides/02/meta.markdown

 * check out the [schedule](../../schedule.html)
 * we're doing about 3 weeks of JavaScript
-* last week, we covered a bunch of super basic stuff (a bit of a drag, I know)
+* last class, we covered a bunch of super basic stuff (a bit of a drag, I know)
 * this week, we're starting some of the _fun stuff_ - like functional and object oriented programming
 </section>